How can building owners and AEC firms benefit from Digital Twin technology?

 - A Digital Twin starts as a virtual representation of the physical building, embedded with rich information about spaces and assets.
 However, this can just be the seed of a larger, flexible, extensible, and expressive system of record.

-Research and advisory firm Gartner identified the digital twin as a Top 10 Strategic Technology Trend for 2018, and other analysts agree.
-It’s not a new concept – digital twins got everyone’s attention with Industrial IoT and it is now taking root in the building sector as well.
+Research and advisory firm Gartner identified the Digital Twin as a Top 10 Strategic Technology Trend for 2018, and other analysts agree.
+It’s not a new concept – Digital Twin Solutions got everyone’s attention with Industrial IoT and it is now taking root in the building sector as well.

 Bringing Data Together